-Under Data Protection Act (DSG) of 4 October 2018, Data Protection Ordinance (DSV) of 11 December 2018 and the applicable data protection and privacy laws, including the General Data Protection Regulation (“GDPR”), you will have the following rights which we will always work to uphold:
+Under the Data Protection Act (DSG) of 4 October 2018, Data Protection Ordinance (DSV) of December 11 2018 and the applicable data protection and privacy laws, including the General Data Protection Regulation ("GDPR"), you will have the following rights, which we will always work to uphold:

 · Right of access: If you ask us, we will confirm whether we are processing your personal data and, if so, provide you with a copy of that personal data along with certain other details.
 If you require additional copies, we may need to charge a reasonable fee.

 · Right to rectification: If your personal data is inaccurate or incomplete, you are entitled to ask that we correct or complete it.
 If we share your personal data with others, we will tell them about the correction where possible.
 If you ask us, and where possible and lawful to do so, we will also tell you with whom we shared your personal data so you can contact them directly.

 · Right to restrict processing: You may ask us to restrict or ‘block’ the processing of your personal data in certain circumstances, such as where you contest the accuracy of the data or object to us processing it.
 We will tell you before we lift any restrictions on processing.
 If we share your personal data with others, we will tell them about the restriction where possible.
 If you ask us, and where possible and lawful to do so, we will also tell you with whom we shared your personal data so you can contact them directly.